oracle-livelabs/pts/ai-vector-search-fundamentals/2-embedding_models/text_embeddings.md

 *	FLOAT64 (64-bit IEEE floating-point numbers)
 *	BINARY (packed UINT8 bytes where each dimension is a single bit)

-Now that we have loaded an embedding model let's take a look at what a vector looks like.
+Now that we have loaded an embedding model let's create a vector and see what it looks like.

 1. In the SQL Developer Web window copy the following example of creating a vector embedding for the word 'hello'.